 To start, I have a crate to keep ALL my student work samples and assessments in.
 This avoids all the pages piling up all over the room.
 I also have my student assessment binder.
 I had it bound at a local office supply store.
-I LOVE the soft cover.
 Binders are so chunky to carry around.

-My student assessment binder has 2 parts.
-The first part has as individual data page for each student.
-It has all the skills and objectives I assess on it.
-The front has literacy and math.
-The back has fine motor.
-This allows me to look the whole child at a once.
 The second part has class lists data pages for each objective.
-I use these pages constantly when planing.
+I use these pages constantly when planning.
 I can quickly group or pair students up by ability using them.
+These are EDITABLE TOO!

 Why the green pen you ask?
 Each quarter I use a different color ink to I can see the students growth.
 I also use this as evidence to show student growth for my teacher evaluation and my teacher growth plan for my district!

 Now that I have documented their skill level in my assessment book, I put the assessments into the “to be filed” folder and file them when I have time.
 Or if I have a volenteer or assistant they can file the pages when they have time.

 Then the final step is to put their work into their portfolios.
 LOVE this part!

 I keep my student portfolios in binders.
 In each child’s binder has a set of dividers.
 I copy the dividers onto colored card stock to keep it organzied as well.
 When I have time, I file each child’s assessment pages into their binder.
 The dividers make is super simple to add the pages to the binders.

 What are some of my go to strategies to do assessments with preshoolers?